-- Monitor the radio (preferably on a NOAA weather radio) or television for weather conditions, if possible. - Stay indoors until the authorities declare the storm is over. - Do not go outside, even if the weather appears to have calmed the calm "eye" of the storm can pass quickly, leaving you outside and vulnerable when strong winds resume. - Stay away from all windows and exterior doors; seek shelter in an interior room, bathroom, or basement.
-Bathtubs can provide some shelter if you cover yourself with plywood or other materials. - Prepare to evacuate to a shelter or to a neighbor's home if your home is damaged or if you are instructed to do so by emergency personnel.
+- Monitor the radio (preferably on a NOAA weather radio) or television for weather conditions, if possible. - Stay indoors until the authorities declare the storm is over. - Do not go outside, even if the weather appears to have calmed - the calm "eye" of the storm can pass quickly, leaving you outside and vulnerable when strong winds resume. - Stay away from all windows and exterior doors; seek shelter in an interior room, bathroom, or basement.
+Bathtubs can provide some shelter if you cover yourself with plywood or other materials. - During the storm, emergency personnel may not be able to respond if you are injured or if your home is damaged.
+It is important to take all evacuation orders and recommendations seriously and follow instructions from local officials.